introlab/audio_utils/README.md

 # audio_utils
-ROS node and utilities for audio streams.
+ROS nodes and utilities for audio streams.

 ## Setup (Ubuntu)
 The following subsections explain how to use the library on Ubuntu.